sainitush/rtrlib/README.md

 To establish an SSH connection between RTR-Client and RTR-Server, the libssh 0.6.x or higher library must also be installed.

-cmocka (optional) is required for unit tests
+cmocka (optional) is required for unit tests.
 Doxygen (optional) is required to create the HTML documentation.